 A video signal is divided into luminance information and color information.
 Luminance defines most of the image because the contrast creates the shapes you see on the screen.
 A black-and-white image, for example, will not appear less detailed than a color image.
 Color information, also known as chrominance or simply Chroma, is important but has less visual impact.

 Chroma subsampling reduces the amount of color information in the signal to allow more luminance data.
-This allows you to keep the image clarity while reducing the file size by 50%.
+This lets you keep the image clear while reducing the file size by 50%.
 Because luma accounts for only one-third of the signal in the YUV format, reducing the amount of chroma data is extremely beneficial.
 In addition, the bandwidth constraints imposed by internet speeds and HDMI allow for much more efficient use of current systems.

 What does Chroma 4:2:0 v/s 4:2:2 do?